WHY I’M RUNNING

 Alaskans want a new kind of leadership – someone who listens and someone who puts Alaska first.
 I’m ready to bring Alaska’s values to Washington and to finally tackle some of the biggest issues facing our state and country.

 Our healthcare system is broken.
 As a doctor, I’ve seen firsthand the struggles Alaskans and small businesses face with the prohibitively expensive cost of quality healthcare.
 In Alaska, we pay more for healthcare than any other state in the country.
-As your senator, I will support an option to buy into Medicare, at cost.
+As your senator, I will first work to balance Medicare by negotiating directly with the pharmaceutical industry in order to redirect funds from the drug companies to the providers.
+Then, I will support an option to buy into Medicare, at cost.
 This will help grow the economy and invite new business opportunities into our state.
 I’ll take on big pharma to decrease drug prices and hold them accountable for the opioid epidemic that has destroyed the lives of too many Alaskans.
 And I’ll defend a woman’s right to choose and fight attacks on safe, affordable reproductive healthcare.

 I’ll be an advocate for our students and labor force and for creating good-paying jobs here in Alaska.
 That starts by raising the minimum wage and defending collective bargaining rights for our workers and unions.
 As the father of college students and recent graduates, I also know how important a college education can be and how cost-prohibitive higher education is for many Alaskans.
 I will fight to make college more affordable and accessible for all Alaskans and I support earlier tracking into trade schools.